BlueManedHawk/Ithkuil-Memorization-Aid/README.md

 These two should hopefully be fixable before release N.1.

 - The window is fixed at a resolution of 480p36@4:3, and can't be scaled, which may lead to serious difficulty if you're lucky enough to have a fucknormously huge monitor.
 I did try to fix this once, but i was unable to reconcile the discrepancies in the apparent and actual position of the cursor.
 Note that when scaling is implemented, the software is still going to render at 480p36@4:3 so as to reduce resource usage and to not give an advantage to those rich enough to afford a fucknormously huge monitor.
-- The current color scheme is imperfect.
 - There's a piece of code that's copied in both the menu code and the questions code that should be in its own bit.

 The rest of these will probably need to wait.

 - Some of the glyphs that Ithkuil uses don't exist in the font that the software uses, Barlow Condensed.
 - After switching categories, you still need to answer another question in the previous category for the change to take effect.
+- The current color scheme is Gruvbox, which 0. is uncertaintly defined, Ⓑ doesn't map perfectly to sixteen colors (a fact used by this very software), and IV.) is _warm_.
+All of these problems need to be fixed.
 - The asset format (see [below](https://github.com/BlueManedHawk/Ithkuil-Memorization-Aid#asset-format)) works okay for now, but it will almost certainly need to change in the future to adapt to whatever requirements we end up stumbling across.
 - The current JSON library has an unpleasant interface that should be replaced with a better one.
 - SDL may not have been the best choice.